OpenVisualCloud/Dockerfiles/QAT/README.md

 While the docker images contain QATzip and QATengine, you **must** configure QATzip and QATengine on each host that the containers run.
 The QATzip configuration files are located at [QATzip/config_file](https://github.com/intel/QATzip/tree/master/config_file) and the QATengine configuration files are located at [QATengine/qat/config](https://github.com/intel/QAT_Engine/tree/master/qat/config).

-There are multiple versions of the configuration files optimized for different adpaters and usage scenarios.
+There are multiple versions of the configuration files optimized for different adapaters and usage scenarios.
 Select the ones that meet your adapter and usage pattern.
 Copy them to the `/etc` directory.
 Note that QATzip looks for `NumberDcInstances` and QATengine looks for `NumberCyInstances`.
 Thus you will need to merge the QATzip and QATengine configuration files together as you need both in NGINX.

 For example, `/etc/c6xx_dev0.conf` might look similar to the following: